peiwren/bamazon/README.md

 This is how the app works

-1 Ask the customers the ID of the product they would like to purchase.
+1 display all the available products for sale.

 <img src="table.png">

-2 Ask the customers how many units of the products they would like.
+2 Ask the customers the ID of the product they would like to purchase and how many units of the products they would like.
 <img src="q_result.png">